 (2) Portfolio purchases are the investments in new portfolios made during the year.
 This is the cash amount paid for the portfolio.
 There can be timing differences between when a portfolio is recorded on the balance sheet and when the actual payment is made for the portfolio.
 Portfolios of Purchased Assets are recognized on the balance sheet at the point the debt purchase contract is signed and we acquire legal title to the assets.
-In a
+In a number of instances the payment made for the portfolio of Purchased Assets occurs a few days after the contract is signed, and as a result may fall into a later accounting period.
+The table below shows this reconciliation.

-Three months ended February 29 / 28,
+Three months ended May 31,

 (£ in millions) 2012 2013

 Calculation of purchases from consolidated financial

 statements

-Opening Purchased Asset value 184.7 244.8
+Opening Purchased Asset value 194.5 256.6

-Less: Amortization ^(a) (11.5) (29.8)
+Less: Amortization (a) (9.6) (12.3)

-Less: Closing Purchased Asset value (194.5) (256.6)
+Less: Closing Purchased Asset value (212.7) (263.6)

-Reported portfolio purchases (21.3) (41.5)
+Reported portfolio purchases (27.8) (19.3)

-Reported portfolio purchases (see above) 21.3 41.5
+Reported portfolio purchases (see above) 27.8 19 3

-Portfolio purchases (cash flow) (24.0) (48.6)
+Portfolio purchases (cash flow) (27.8) (19.3)

-Timing difference ^(b) (2.7) (7.1)
+Timing difference (b) - -

 - (a) Amortization is the sum of "amount of purchase cost recovered" and "fair value movement in loan portfolios" as reported in the consolidated interim financial statements. - (b) Timing difference means the difference between the amount of portfolio purchases contracted and reported for a period and the amount of cash payments made in relation to portfolio purchases in such period. - (3) Debt servicing includes interest payments and fees in relation to the Senior Facilities Agreement, the RCF and the £275m Bond.
-The difference between "returns on investment and servicing of finance" in the consolidated cash flow statement and debt servicing in the table comes from the allocation of certain debt servicing costs to working capital in the consolidated cash flow statements, which have been adjusted above to arrive at cash flow before debt and tax servicing. - (4) Tax servicing consists of the corporate tax payments made to HMRC relating to the tax charges that can be seen in the consolidated profit and loss account labelled "tax on profit / (loss) on ordinary activities." - (5) Nil for the reported periods. - (6) Capital expenditure represents investment in fixed assets for the business. - (7) Working capital represents differences which arise between collections on owned portfolios and operating expenses (includes cost of sales and administrative expenses) reported in the profit and loss account and the cash collections and payments of operating expenses. - (8) Adjusted EBITDA represents collections on owned portfolios plus other turnover, less cost of sales and administrative expenses (which, together, equals servicing costs), which is the same as operating profit before exceptional item, depreciation, fair value movement in loan portfolios and amount of purchase cost recovered.
+The difference between "returns on investment and servicing of finance" in the consolidated cash flow statement and debt servicing in the table comes from the allocation of certain debt servicing costs to working capital in the consolidated cash flow statements, which have been adjusted above to arrive at cash flow before debt and tax servicing. - (4) Tax servicing consists of the corporate tax payments made to HMRC relating to the tax charges that can be seen in the consolidated profit and loss account labelled "tax on profit / (loss) on ordinary activities." - (5) This represents the cash consideration paid for the acquisition of Interlaken Group Limited. - (6) Capital expenditure represents investment in fixed assets for the business. - (7) Working capital represents differences which arise between collections on owned portfolios and operating expenses (includes cost of sales and administrative expenses) reported in the profit and loss account and the cash collections and payments of operating expenses. - (8) Adjusted EBITDA represents collections on owned portfolios plus other turnover, less cost of sales and administrative expenses (which, together, equals servicing costs), which is the same as operating profit before exceptional item, depreciation, fair value movement in loan portfolios and amount of purchase cost recovered.
 In addition to using Adjusted EBITDA as a measure for cash flow generation, management uses Adjusted EBITDA to measure profitability.